 The flesh is cream coloured and the skin is thin so it does not have to be peeled (luckily as the eyes are too deep for easy peeling).
 Some seasons the tubers are all red if the summer is very hot, or the soil too acid.
 Click here for more details on this variety

 This is a tetraploid that will produce two crops in a season, but still stay dormant over winter for at least 4-5 months with no special care.
 Once chitted it will grow fast and produce well.
-Number 13 will be offered this coming August, 2020.
+Number 13 is available now in the store.
 I may have some to offer in Jan, in time to plant for autumn harvest.

 It has dark pink skin and pink flesh. it is one of my mothers favourite potatoes for flavour.
 It is a bit lumpy but otherwise a very nice and productive potato.
 Makes great pink mash.
 This spud is great for those looking for great storage ability.
 Click here for more details on this variety